leongersing/ruby_buddha_ios_blog_source/readme.md

 Style them however you like.
 Save the file and go back to Xcode.

-We're going to be jumping back and forth from IB to Xcode so get used to alt-tabbing your way around.
+We're going to be jumping back and forth from IB to Xcode so get used to cmd-tabbing your way around.
 While you're welcome to use Vim or Emacs or TextMate or whatever IDE you heart the most you'll probably not get a better experience for iOS development than Xcode...remember you're in a guest's house.
 Be polite.
 Learn to let go.